lmigone/WetlandMapping_Toolkit/README.md

    - **CSV file** – Feature importance values from the Random Forest model.

 ### Python Code - LULCtoWetlandsMaps_Postprocesing
-The Python script processes a series of wetland-oriented LULC classifications to generate a final wetlands map.
+The Python script processes a series of wetland-oriented LULC maps to generate a final wetlands map.

-**NOTE 1**: This script is set to work with **8 LULC classifications (8 years classified)**, each containing **8 LULC classes**.
+**NOTE 1**: This script is set to work with **8 Annual LULC maps (8 years classified)**, each containing **8 LULC classes**.
 However, it can be adapted for a different number of years or classes.

 **NOTE 2**: Due to the high RAM usage of some steps, it is **recommended not to run the entire script at once**, but rather in stages (as suggested in comments within the script).